Calvary – The Tale of Three Criminals

 Yes, you and I are like Barabbas, a tried and convicted thief, a low-life criminal who was sentenced to death for his many crimes upon this earth.

-Yes, Jesus Christ, His Only Son took our deserved place upon the cross, granting us instead His unlimited unmerited favor, mercy, and grace.
+Yes, Jesus Christ, His Only Son, took our deserved place upon the cross, granting us His unlimited unmerited favor, mercy, and grace in exchange for our sin.

 Yes, Jesus Christ willingly hung on the cross for you and me.